nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 * Run preprocess.m
     * it will make 3 directories for each label.
     * In order to make the above data compatible for Pix2Pix network, further processing is needed - follow the [Datasets](docs/datasets.md).
+* Run augmentation.m
+    * Control the number of desired augmented image per label.
     * Perform a tumor augmentation for later stage by running augmentation.m
-    * Control the number of desired augmented image per label.

 ### Training the models